SocketPro performance comparison with window communication framework (WCF) and RabbitMQ

 Figure 1: Performance comparison between SocketPro and WCF for cross-application communication at the same machine

-In regards to simple requests like echo, SocketPro is about 2.5 times faster than WCF as shown in the above Figure 1.
-If request batch feature is employed, SocketPro could be easily more than 20 times faster!
+In regards to simple requests like echo, SocketPro is about 2.5 times faster than WCF with synchronous communication, as shown in the above Figure 1.
+If requests are processed with async/batch communication, SocketPro could be easily more than 20 times faster!

 Cross-machine communication: The below Figure 2 shows you performance comparison data for cross-machine communication case.

-In regards to simple requests like echo, SocketPro is about 1 time faster than WCF as shown in the below Figure 2.
-If request batch feature is employed, SocketPro could be easily more than 50 times faster!
+In regards to simple requests like echo, SocketPro is about 1 time faster than WCF with synchronous communication, as shown in the below Figure 2.
+If request async/batch feature is employed, SocketPro could be easily more than 50 times faster!

 Figure 2: Performance comparison between SocketPro and WCF for cross-machine communication

-In regards to exchange of ADO.NET objects across machines, SocketPro is typically 1 time faster than WCF for small sets of records, and about 4 to7 times faster than WCF for middle or large size sets of records.
-The improvement is obviously larger especially for small sets of records with its request batch feature turned on.
+In regards to exchange of ADO.NET objects across machines, SocketPro is typically 1 time faster than WCF for small sets of records, and about 4 to 6 times faster than WCF for middle or large size sets of records.
+The improvement is obviously larger especially for small sets of records with its request async/batch feature turned on.

 Reasons for SocketPro better performance than WCF: As you can see from the above two figures, our SocketPro is significantly faster than WCF.
-This is not surprising, considering that SocketPro has the following features to make this huge performance improvement realized.
+This is not surprising at all, considering that SocketPro has the following features to make this huge performance improvement realized.

 o SocketPro is written with non-blocking and request batch in mind so that networking and CPU processing at both client and server side are extremely efficient.